mclaeysb/mclaeysb.github.com/facili.md

     </div>
 </div>

-<h1 class="with-margin-top">The intention with which organisations use their power can change everything</h1>
+<h1 class="with-margin-top">A choice for organising with intention</h1>

 Teams that <mark>take ownership of their agency</mark> can move mountains -- and team-work with compassion can *move us* even more.

 The road to get there goes through <mark>dedicated places for nuanced conversation</mark> that don’t require a function title to participate but just an open mind and the ability to listen.

-That’s where I come in: as a facilitator <mark>I’m here to help your team talk</mark> about what you do, how you do it and most importantly *why* you do it -- by holding space and bringing the appropriate methodologies.
+That’s where I can be of help: as a facilitator <mark>I’m here to help your team talk</mark> about what you do, how you do it and most importantly *why* you do it -- by holding space and bringing the appropriate methodologies.
 In <a href="/facili_nl" class="language">Dutch</a>, <a href="/facili_fr" class="language">French</a> or <a href="/facili" class="language">English</a>.

 <h1 class="with-margin-top">How I can help</h1>

 <div class="focus" markdown="1">

-## I facilitate your <mark>meeting or workshop</mark>
+## I facilitate your meeting or workshop

 Want to set the priorities for the coming year during your team retreat?
 Ready to have a talk about that one issue that's never being openly discussed?
 It can be quite a challenge to have a fruitful conversation when you're a big team.
-As a facilitator I can host your meeting or workshop as a neutral person to <mark>make it run smoothly</mark>.
+As a facilitator I can prepare and host your meeting or workshop as a neutral person to <mark>make it run smoothly</mark>.

 My toolbox includes methodologies for <mark>deliberation and decision making</mark> (*Management By Consent*, *Moving Debate*, ...) as well as ideation and creativity (*Hats of Bono*, *World Café*, ...).
-I reinforce your capacity to collectively express your purpose and personaly signal your boundaries, and use both to forward.
+They can be used to jointly answer questions like "What values drive us?
+How can we change what we do, and how we work together, to really push those forward?"
 Through my posture, I hold a space in which everyone's contribution is heard and appreciated.

 </div>

 <div class="focus" markdown="1">

-## I help mature <mark>self-managing teams</mark>
+## I help mature self-managing teams

 Your team is leaving behind a classic hierarchical structure, but sometimes this leads to ambiguity and uncertainty?
 Based on the principles of *Sociocracy* and *Holacracy* I work with you on <mark>clear mandates</mark>, a good flow of information and clarity about what is decided where.
 We look for a balance that includes people in decisions without spending too much time in meetings.